PRICE REDUCTION FOR A LIMITED TIME

 *SHIPPING AVAILABLE AT ADDITIONAL COST

-Quimbaya Pottery Slab Seated Male with Gold Nose Ring
+Quimbaya Pottery Slab Seated Female with Gold Nose Ring

 Please refer to our stock # 2042 when inquiring.

-Quimbaya Slab Seated Male with Ancient Gold Nose Ring, Colombia, Late Classic Period ca. 500 - 1000 CE.
+Quimbaya Slab Seated Female with Gold Nose Ring, Colombia, 1000 - 1450 CE.
 Seated with outstretched legs and arms.
 Slanted eyes and pierced head and body for feather insertions.
 Incised tattooed arms and legs.
 Professional repair to torso from original piece.
 13" high.
 In excellent condition.
 Ex: The Lands Beyond, New York.
 See Gardner Museum of Ceramic Art, accession number G83.1.0175.
 The Quimbaya inhabited the areas corresponding the modern departments of Quindío, Caldas and Risaralda in Colombia, around the valley of the Cauca River.
 There is no clear data about when they were initially established; the current best guess is around the 1st century BCE.
 The Quimbaya people reached their zenith during the 4th to 7th century CE period known as The Quimbaya Classic.
 From this period comes the most emblematic piece of this culture: the Poporo Quimbaya (currently exhibited in the Gold Museum).
 The most frequent designs in the art pieces are anthropomorphic, depicting men and women sitting, with closed eyes and placid expression.

 Similar Items from this seller